zeero/ruboty-url/README.md

 This plugin responds with messages including specified URL (such as private URL), and shows HTML title.

-Reply style is Slack attachment.
-Please use with 'ruboty-slack_rtm' plugin.

 URL is specified by 'RUBOTY_URL_REGEXP' environmental variable, value is RegExp for url that you want to show HTML title with.

 ex: